- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 - Specify your percentage share in the property.

-- Enter the amount of rent, out of the Gross rent receivable, which cannot be realised by the owner and has become irrecoverable.
+- Enter the amount of rent, out of the Gross rent receivable, which cannot be realized by the owner and has become irrecoverable.

-- Tax paid to local authorities: Enter the amount of tax on house property which has been actually paid during the year, to local authorities such as municipal taxes paid etc.
+- Tax paid to local authorities: Enter the amount of tax on house property that has been actually paid during the year, to local authorities, such as municipal taxes paid, etc.

-- Total (1b + 1c): This is an auto-populated field representing the aggregate of unrealised rent and taxes paid to local authorities.
+- Total (1b + 1c): This is an auto-populated field representing the aggregate of unrealized rent and taxes paid to local authorities.

-- Enter 30% of Annual Value of your share of your property.
+- Then the system automatically allows a standard deduction ie. of 30% of Annual Value of your share of your property.

 - Total (1g + 1h): This is an auto-populated field representing the aggregate of amounts deductible u/s 24 under the head house property, namely, 30% of annual value and interest payable on borrowed capital.

-- Arrears/Unrealized Rent received during the year Less 30%: In case arrears of rent have been received, or unrealised rent has been realised subsequently from a tenant in respect of the house property, during the year,then enter the amount of arrears/unrealized rent so received, after reducing a sum equal to 30% of the arrears/unrealised rent.
+- Arrears/Unrealized Rent received during the year Less 30%: In case arrears of rent have been received, or unrealized rent has been recovered subsequently from a tenant in respect of the house property, during the year, then enter the amount of arrears/unrealized rent so received, after reducing a sum equal to 30% of the arrears/unrealized rent.